patty111/demo/README.md

 Special thanks to:

 - The Fhenix team for their work on fully homomorphic encryption.
-- ZKHack Kraków team for organizing the hackathon!

 ## Disclaimer
 This application is for experimental purposes only and should not be used in a production environment.